tomtebakken/Utilities/README.md

 For more detailed information about the [Norwegian social security number (Fødselsnummer) go here](Utilities/SocialSecurityNumber.md).

+## Norwegian bank account number Utility
+This utility is built to validate if a Norwegian bank account number is in the correct format including control digit validation.
+It is also built to get witch bank the Account number belongs to.

+For more detailed information about the [Norwegian bank account number Utility go here](Utilities/AccountNumber.md).

 P.S.
 The tests in this project are not perfect an can be improved, but it shows a bit of how I feel what a liberty should contain.